What Is Coolify? Self-Hosted PaaS Explained (2026)

 What databases does Coolify support?

-Coolify offers one-click setup for a wide range of popular databases.
+The platform offers one-click setup for a wide range of popular databases.
 This includes relational databases like PostgreSQL, MySQL, and MariaDB, as well as NoSQL databases like MongoDB and in-memory stores like Redis.
 It also supports Clickhouse, DragonFly, and KeyDB.
-For all supported databases, Coolify can also handle automated backups to a destination of your choice.
+For all supported databases, it can also handle automated backups to a destination of your choice.

 Is Coolify a VPS?

-No, Coolify is not a VPS (Virtual Private Server).
+No, it is not a VPS (Virtual Private Server).
 It is a software control panel that you install on a VPS or another server.
 You must first acquire a server from a hosting provider like DigitalOcean, Hetzner, or AWS.
-Then, you install Coolify on that server to manage your applications and services.
-Coolify is the management layer, while the VPS is the underlying hardware.
+Then, you install the platform on that server to manage your applications and services.
+It is the management layer, while the VPS is the underlying hardware.